Where we investigate charities

-The Charity Commission has a statutory objective to ensure trustees comply with their legal obligations in managing charities and to promote public trust and confidence in charities more generally.
+We have a statutory objective to ensure trustees comply with their legal obligations in managing charities and to promote public trust and confidence in charities more generally.
 We also have a statutory function to identify and investigate abuse and mismanagement in charities.
-We do this in a number of ways through our regulatory work:
+Find out how we do this through our regulatory work.

 - determine the level of risk